 High quality, impartial careers guidance helps students to make informed choices about which courses suit their academic needs and aspirations.
 They are prepared for the next stage of their education, employment, self-employment or training through high level Independent Advice and Guidance.
 Students understand how their education equips them with the behaviours and attitudes necessary for success in their next stage of education, training or employment and for their adult life.
 Students value their education and rarely miss a day at school; with attendance well above national averages.

-No groups of students are disadvantaged by low attendance.
+Absence and persistant absence is rigourously challnegd and the impact of this on groups is minimised, with initiatives such as the Attendance Action Plans.
+Intervention via the "Engagement Centre", learning mentor team and catch-up.
 The attendance of students who have previously had exceptionally high rates of absence is rising quickly towards the national average.
 Students' impeccable conduct reflects the school's effective strategies and ethos to promote high standards of behaviour.
 Students are self-disciplined.
 Incidences of low-level disruption are extremely rare.
 For individuals or groups with particular needs, there is sustained improvement in students' behaviour, from an already high level and a constant drive to improve attendance.

 Students work hard with the school to prevent all forms of bullying, including online bullying and prejudice-based bullying.
+The carefully planned assembly programme and form time are used to inform and educate in these areas and outside providers are used when relevant and evidence shows that they are effective.
 Staff and students deal effectively with the very rare instances of bullying behaviour and/or use of derogatory or aggressive language.
 The school's open culture actively promotes all aspects of students' welfare.
 Students are safe and feel safe at all times.

-They understand how to keep themselves and others safe in different situations and settings.
+Senior Leaders know from surveys and incident/behaviour records that students understand how to keep themselves and others safe in different situations and settings.
 They trust leaders to take rapid and appropriate action to resolve any concerns they have.
 The school is working hard to enable students can explain accurately and confidently how to keep themselves healthy.
-They make informed choices about healthy eating, fitness and their emotional and mental well-being.
-They have an ageappropriate understanding of healthy relationships and are confident in staying safe from abuse and exploitation.
+They have the opportunity to make informed choices about healthy eating and strategies are being developed to improve this, fitness and their emotional and mental well-being.
+They have an age appropriate understanding of healthy relationships and are confident in staying safe from abuse and exploitation.
 Students have an excellent understanding of how to stay safe online, the dangers of inappropriate use of mobile technology and social networking sites.
 Students' spiritual, moral, social and cultural development equips them to be thoughtful, caring and active citizens in school and in wider society.
 The school is developing ways to enable students to be confident, self-assured learners.
 Their excellent attitudes to learning have a strong, positive impact on their progress.
 They are proud of their achievements and of their school.